Rav Wilding: Personal life

 Wilding was born to an Indo-Mauritian father and an English mother.
 Both parents worked as nurses for the NHS.

-Wilding was in a relationship with English television personality and glamour model Chantelle Houghton.
-The couple separated in 2011.
+Wilding was previously in a relationship with English television personality and glamour model Chantelle Houghton.
+The couple separated in 2011, following a public break-up via a Tweet.
 Wilding began a relationship with Loose Womens producer Jill Morgan in 2012.
-The couple married in 2017, and have a daughter who was born in 2020.
-By early 2024 they had separated.
+The couple married in 2017, and had a daughter in 2020.
+By early 2024, they had separated.

-Later during 2024, Wilding was in a relationship with television co-presenter, former police officer Rebecca Mason.
+Later during 2024, Wilding was in a relationship with television co-presenter and former police officer Rebecca Mason.

-Wilding revealed on Morning Live that he is dyslexic, dyspraxic and also had been diagnosed by Simon Baron-Cohen as autistic in a film broadcast on the subject.
+Wilding revealed on Morning Live that he is dyslexic and dyspraxic, and that he had also received a diagnosis of autism by Simon Baron-Cohen in a film broadcast on the subject.